Tony Bayfield

-Anthony Michael "Tony" Bayfield is a Reform rabbi and former President of the Movement for Reform Judaism, the second largest organisation of synagogues in Britain.
+Anthony Michael "Tony" Bayfield (born 1946) is a Reform rabbi and former President of the Movement for Reform Judaism, the second largest organisation of synagogues in Britain.

 Early life and education

 Bayfield was born in 1946 in Ilford, Essex (now in Greater London), the elder son of Sheila (née Mann) and Ron Bayfield, a head teacher.

 He was educated at the Royal Liberty Grammar School in Romford and Magdalene College, Cambridge.
 He studied law and had a doctoral place at the Cambridge Institute of Criminology and then moved to the Leo Baeck College to train as a rabbi.
 He received rabbinic ordination (semichah) in 1972 from rabbis John Rayner, Hugo Gryn and Louis Jacobs.

 Career

 After ten years as a congregational rabbi at North West Surrey Synagogue, Bayfield became director of the Sternberg Centre for Judaism in Finchley in 1985.
 He was head of the Movement for Reform Judaism from 1994 (when the organisation was known as Reform Synagogues of Great Britain) until 2011.
 From 2011 to 2016 he was President of the organisation.